wagtail/rfcs/text/027-autocomplete.md

 query.
 So the only way to disable partial matching is by removing `partial_match=True` from your `search_fields` configuration.

-In general, “partial match” It’s only useful for showing suggestions while the user is typing their query.
+In general, “partial match” is only useful for showing suggestions while the user is typing their query.
 Once they’ve finished typing their query and they hit enter, the search that is performed shouldn’t use partial matching.